flickgroup/photonpilot/README.md

 * Spherical cavities

 ## Installation
-The package can be used to simply adding PhotonPilot to your python path.
-On UNIX systems it should be as simple as adding the following to your .bashrc or .bash_profile

-export PYTHONPATH="${PYTHONPATH}:\<path-to-photonpilot>"
+The package can be installed by either running
+    1. pip install photonpilot
+Or by running
+    2. python setup.py install

 ## License
 The project is distributed under the GNU license